aftoncodes/Wordlist-Generator/README.md

 # Disclaimer
-I am not responsible for any illegal actions this is used for, and I will not be held legally responsible Don't be an idiot and use this program for malicious purposes
+I am not responsible for any illegal actions this is used for, and I will not be held legally responsible

+Don't be an idiot and NEVER use a program for malicious purposes

 This program is made for educational/learning purposes ONLY